Guitar Types and Their Attributes

 Not as wide and thick as a classical guitar.
 They will generally contain some side inlays and fret markers. |

 Similar to the fret board of an acoustic however these can have wide variety of decorative fret markers.
-For example the Ibanez JEM or any PRS custom build |
+For example the Ibanez JEM or any PRS custom build. |

 Head Stock |